hlissner/.vim/README.md

 Need I say more?

 ## [YankRing]
-Keeping track of everything you yank, delete or change; basically a fancy clipboard manager for vim.
-You can use <C-n> and <C-p> to switch between yanks, or use <leader>p and choose which one you want.
+A fancy clipboard manager for vim.
+Use &lt;C-n&gt; and &lt;C-p&gt; to switch between yanks, or use &lt;leader&gt;p and choose which one you want from a list.

 Easy.

 ## [bufkill]
-Offers some helpful functions for handling buffers (i.e. unloading, deleting or wiping them) without affecting the window layout.
+Offers kep maps for handling buffers (i.e. unloading, deleting or wiping them) without affecting the window layout.

     <leader>bd      Delete the current buffer, but preserves window layout
+    <leader>bz      Reopen the last closed buffer (i.e. 'undo')

 Check the source for more functionality: